Razer1724/docs_updated/assets/RVC/Resources/Datasets.md

 :::content-center
 ## Length
 :::
-- For beginners we recommend sticking with **10 minutes**, or **20** if you want it very high quality.
+- For beginners we recommend sticking with **15 minutes**, or **30**+ minutes of diverse audio if you want it very high quality and natural sounding.

-- If you wish to go for more, keep in mind, usually anything further than 40 minutes isn't necessary.
+- If you wish to go for more, keep in mind, usually anything further than 45 minutes isn't necessary.

-- With modern versions of RVC, the dataset can be just a single audio file, no need to split it in multiple files.
+- The dataset can be just a single audio file or it can be split into multiple files to help prevent mode collapses.
 ***
 ###### ‎
 :::content-center